Golden Ocean Group Limited (GOGL) Reveals an Earnings Mystery

 GOGL’s Market Performance

-GOGL stocks went up by 10.36% for the week, with a monthly drop of -11.40% and a quarterly performance of -0.84%, while its annual performance rate touched 195.01%.
-The volatility ratio for the week stands at 3.37% while the volatility levels for the past 30 days are set at 3.27% for Golden Ocean Group Limited.
-The simple moving average for the period of the last 20 days is -4.23% for GOGL stocks with a simple moving average of 28.60% for the last 200 days.
+GOGL stocks went down by -0.10% for the week, with a monthly drop of -10.74% and a quarterly performance of 0.38%, while its annual performance rate touched 156.62%.
+The volatility ratio for the week stands at 4.34% while the volatility levels for the past 30 days are set at 3.75% for Golden Ocean Group Limited.
+The simple moving average for the period of the last 20 days is -4.35% for GOGL stocks with a simple moving average of 24.56% for the last 200 days.

 Analysts’ Opinion of GOGL